 Milestone Estimated Schedule

-EMP Review/Approval November 2023
+EMP Review/Approval December 2023

 Submission of Weekly EMP Progress Reports Weekly following initiation of work (due Tuesday of the following week))

-MH-3 Secant Wall Installation December 2023 (after PS secant wall) - 30 days
+MH-3 Secant Wall Installation December 2023 - (30 days)

 MH-3 Excavation January 2024 (10 days)

 Microtunneling/Utility Installation Activities January/February 2024 (30 days)

 MH-3 Backfill February/March 2024 (10 days)

 EMP Completion Report Submittal April 2024

 MDE review completed May 2024

 The MDE project manager will be notified in writing within five calendar days prior to the beginning of EMP implementation activities.
-Schedule updates will be provided when needed, during preparation of the progress reports discussed in Section 8.2.
+Schedule updates will be provided when needed, during preparation of the progress reports discussed in Section 7.2.

-Based on the information provided herein, no EMP Addenda will be required.
-If site conditions or other factors lead to a change in the scope of work or procedures MDE will be notified and an EMP modification will be provided to MDE.
+If site conditions or other factors lead to a change in the scope of work or procedures MDE will be notified and an EMP modification will be provided to MDE for review and approval prior to implementation.